galaxyproject/admin-training/sessions/04-tool-shed/shed_intro.md

 </requirements>
 ```

-Galaxy is aiming to be dependency resolution-agnostic.
+Galaxy is aiming to be dependency resolution agnostic.

----
-# Intermezzo: Tool dependencies

-To achieve the level of reproducibility Galaxy aims for it needs to be able to install *any tool at any version with the exact same dependencies at any time*.

-Linux/MacOS package management is/was:
- - missing the scientific packages
- - avoiding or not maintaining old versions
- - unreliable
- - scattered

 ---
 # Approach